-All students, D.Phil. and M.Sc.
-(Res), are initially admitted as Probationary Research Students (PRS).
-There are two milestones that must be completed by DPhil students, Transfer of Status and Confirmation of Status, Only Transfer of Status is required for M.Sc.
-(Res) students.
+All students, DPhil and MSc (Res), are initially admitted as Probationary Research Students (PRS).
+There are two milestones that must be completed by DPhil students, Transfer of Status and Confirmation of Status; only Transfer of Status is required for MSc (Res) students who after that progress straight to submission.

-The process for each is outlined below and in figure 3 and more information can be found at: https://canvas.ox.ac.uk/courses/22105
+The process for each is outlined below and in figure 3 and more information can be found at https://canvas.ox.ac.uk/courses/22105.